 An adaptive technology laboratory at 53 Church Street is equipped with software and hardware to assist students with disabilities.
-You may have access to voice recognition software, text-to-speech software, screen magnification applications, and a closed-circuit television or video magnifier.
+You may have access to voice recognition, screen-readers, and text-to-speech software.

 - Dragon Naturally Speaking version 10 is speech recognition software that allows students to dictate to the computer and interact with a computer using their voice instead of a keyboard.
 The student can open icons, browse the Internet, and work in Windows applications.
 Students train the system to recognize their voice.
 They are responsible for creating their own voice file and maintaining it on their own storage device.